choppa1890/alexa-avs-raspberry-pi/README.md

 ![](assets/login-amazon-dev-portal.png)
 ### 3.2 Download the sample app code and dependencies on the Raspberry Pi

-Download the sample apps zip[here](https://github.com/amzn/alexa-avs-raspberry-pi.git).
+[Download](https://github.com/amzn/alexa-avs-raspberry-pi.git) the sample apps zip file.
 By downloading this package, you agree to the [Alexa Voice Service Agreement](https://developer.amazon.com/edw/avs_agreement.html).

 ### 3.3 Copy and expand the .zip file on your Raspberry Pi